IELTS Test Venue

 The TOEFL test is the most widely respected English-language test in the world, recognized by more than 9,000 colleges, universities and agencies in more than 130 countries, including Australia, Canada, the U.K. and the United States.
 Wherever you want to study, the TOEFL test can help you get there.
 The TOEFL iBT test measures your ability to use and understand English at the university level.
 And it evaluates how well you combine your listening, reading, speaking and writing skills to perform academic tasks.

-The College’s jurisprudence exam requires applicants to demonstrate knowledge of and the ability to apply relevant Ontario legislation and regulations, as well as College standards and guidelines.
-Applicants seeking a General, Restricted, Academic and Post-graduate and Resident Licence in Ontario are required to successfully complete the Jurisprudence Examination.
+The College’s Jurisprudence Exam requires applicants to demonstrate knowledge of and the ability to apply relevant Ontario legislation and regulations, as well as College standards and guidelines.
+Applicants seeking a General, Restricted, Academic and Post-graduate and Resident License in Ontario are required to successfully complete the Jurisprudence Examination.
 The exam requires applicants to demonstrate knowledge of and the ability to apply relevant Ontario legislation and regulations, as well as College standards and guidelines.
 This exam is approved by the College’s Registration Committee.

 The LSAT is an integral part of the law school admission process in the United States, Canada, and a growing number of other countries.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.
 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.